cloudmesh/classes/_sources/lesson/prg/python_cmd5.rst.txt

 define the manual page.
 This allows us to use arguments as dict and use simple if conditions to interpret the command.
 Using docopts has the advantage that contributors are forced to think about the command and its options and document them from the start.
-Previously we used not to use docopts and argparse was used.
-However we noticed that for some contributions the lead to commands that were either not properly documented or the developers delivered ambiguous commands that resulted in confusion and wrong ussage by the users.
-Hence, we do recommend that you use docopts.
+Previously we did not use but argparse and click.
+However we noticed that for our contributors both systems lead to commands that were either not properly documented or the developers delivered ambiguous commands that resulted in confusion and wrong ussage by subsequent users.
+Hence, we do recommend that you use docopts for documenting cmd5 commands.

-The transformation is enabled by the @command decorator that takes also the manual page and creates a proper help message for the shell automatically.
-Thus there is no need to introduce a sepaarte help method as would normally be needed in CMD.
+The transformation is enabled by the @command decorator that generates a manual page and creates a proper help message for the shell automatically.
+Thus there is no need to introduce a sepaarte help method as would normally be needed in CMD while reducing the effort it takes to contribute new commands in a dynamic fashion.

 Excersise